 Dr Pawankar is a member of several prestigious academic organizations like the ‘Collegium International Allergolicum’, has received several prestigious academic awards and grants, has published more than 65 book chapters, more than 300 original papers and reviews and more than six books.
 She is an Associate Editor/Editorial Board Member of several prestigious national/ international journals like Current Opinion in Allergy and Clinical Immunology, WAO Journal, Int Archives Allergy and Immunology, Clinical Experimental Allergy, Am J Rhinology.

-Dr David P. Skoner is Director of Allergy, Asthma, and Immunology and Vice Chairman of Clinical Research in the Department of Pediatrics of Allegheny General Hospital in Pittsburgh, Pennsylvania, USA.
+Dr David P. Skoner is Director of Allergy, Asthma, and Immunology in the Department of Pediatrics of Allegheny General Hospital in Pittsburgh, Pennsylvania.
 He is also Professor of Pediatrics at the Drexel University College of Medicine in Philadelphia, Pennsylvania, USA and Clinical Professor of Pediatrics, West Virginia University School of Medicine, USA.
-Previously, he was associate professor of pediatrics and otolaryngology at the University of Pittsburgh, School of Medicine in Pittsburgh, Pennsylvania, USA, and has served as the chief of the section of allergy/immunology and director of the allergy and immunology training program at the Children's Hospital of Pittsburgh.
+Previously, he was Associate Professor of Pediatrics and Otolaryngology at the University of Pittsburgh, School of Medicine in Pittsburgh, Pennsylvania, USA, and has served as the Chief of the Section of Allergy/Immunology and Director of the Allergy and Immunology Training Program at the Children's Hospital of Pittsburgh.

 His current research interests include the relationships between respiratory viruses, asthma, immunity, and stress; the relationship between viral and allergen-induced nasal inflammation and middle ear disease; and the efficacy and safety (HPA axis function and growth in children) of inhaled and intranasal steroids.
-Dr Skoner has written more than 100 articles and given more than 200 presentations on respiratory disease.
+Dr. Skoner has received NIH funding and written more than 100 articles and given more than 200 presentations on respiratory disease.
 His articles and abstracts have been published in many leading journals, including Pediatrics, Journal of Allergy and Clinical Immunology, Pediatric Research, American Journal of Respiratory and Critical Care Medicine, JAMA, and American Review of Respiratory Disease.
-Dr Skoner serves on the editorial advisory boards of the journals Current Respiratory Medicine Reviews, Pediatric Asthma, Allergy, & Immunology, Current Allergy and Asthma Reports, and Current Opinion in Allergy and Clinical Immunology, and previously served on the editorial board of the American Journal of Rhinology.
+Dr Skoner serves on the editorial advisory boards of the journals Current Allergy and Asthma Reports, and Current Opinion in Allergy and Clinical Immunology, and previously served on the editorial board of the American Journal of Rhinology.
 He is a Fellow of the American Academy of Pediatrics and a member of the Society of Pediatric Research, the American Academy of Allergy, Asthma and Immunology, the American College of Allergy, Asthma & Immunology, the Association for Research in Otolaryngology, and the American Pediatric Society.
-He has been recognized as one of America's “Top Doctors” (Pediatric Allergy & Immunology, Castle Connolly Medical Ltd.) from 2001 to 2008.
+He has been recognized as one of America's “Top Doctors” (Pediatric Allergy & Immunology, Castle Connolly Medical Ltd.) from 2001 to 2010 and as one of the Most Influential Doctors by USA TODAY.
 He was recently invited to join the Best Pharmaceuticals for Children Act (BPCA) Pediatric Asthma Therapeutics Group convened by the National Institute of Child Health and Human Development.

 Stephen T. Holgate

-Professor Holgate is Co-Editor of Clinical and Experimental Allergy and has served on the editorial board of the Current Opinion in Allergy and Clinical Immunology.
+Professor Holgate was Co-Editor of Clinical and Experimental Allergy for 25 years till 2008 and has served on the editorial board of the Journal of Allergy and Clinical Immunology.
 He has edited several textbooks on allergy “Allergy” now in its 3rd edition and is one of the Co-Editors of Allergy: Principles and Practice.
 He has published over 900 papers in peer reviewed journals.
-His work has been recognised with a Scientific Achievement Award of the International Association of Allergology and Clinical Immunology (IAACI) in 1994, the Rhône-Poulenc Rorer World Health Award in 1995, the King Faisal International Prize in Medicine in 1999 and Doctorates Hon Causa at University of Ferrara, Italy and Jagellonian University, Kraków, Poland in 1997 and 1999 respectively.
+His work has been recognised with a Scientific Achievement Award of the IAACI in 1994, the Rhône-Poulenc Rorer World Health Award in 1995, the King Faisal International Prize in Medicine in 1999 and Doctorates Hon Causa at University of Ferrara, Italy and Jagellonian University, Kraków, Poland in 1997 and 1999 respectively.
 He received the American Academy of Allergy, Asthma and Immunology Honorary Fellow Award in 2001 and the European Academy of Allergy and Clinical Immunology Paul Ehrlich award for research in 2008.

 Dr Grant is a native of Florida and received his undergraduate degree from Harvard University, USA in biochemical sciences.
 After attending Duke Medical School, USA, he did a residency in internal medicine at New York Hospital – Cornell Medical Center in New York City.
 He did a fellowship in immunology with Leroy Hood at the National Institutes of Health and an allergy-immunology clinical fellowship at Johns Hopkins University with Phillip Norman and Lawrence Lichtenstein.
 In 1973, he established the first basic and clinical research program in allergy in Texas at the University of Texas Medical Branch in Galveston, USA.
 Presently he is Professor in the Departments of Medicine and Microbiology-Immunology and training Program Director in allergy-immunology at that institution.
 He has served as division director and vice chair for research within the Department of Internal Medicine.